aws/amazon-eks-pod-identity-webhook/README.md

 ## Container Images

-Container images for amazon-eks-pod-identity-webhook can be found on [Docker Hub](https://hub.docker.com/r/amazon/amazon-eks-pod-identity-webhook).
+Container images for amazon-eks-pod-identity-webhook can be found on [ECR](https://gallery.ecr.aws/eks/amazon-eks-pod-identity-webhook).

 ## Installation